psiberx/cp2077-red-hot-tools/README.md

 1. Download [the latest release](https://github.com/psiberx/cp2077-red-hot-tools/releases) archive
 2. Extract the archive into the Cyberpunk 2077 installation directory

+## Visual Studio Code

+The extension can be installed by dragging the `.vsix` file onto your VS Code extension bar.

 ## Documentation

 ### Limitations

 - Struct fields are not reinitialized (if you change the fields of a struct and an instance of that struct exists during hot reload, this can lead to issues)
+- Handlers for scriptable systems requests aren't registered on scripts load, if you add a new handler you have to reload the game session